DoWEB-ApS/.github/.github/ISSUE_TEMPLATE/bug--not-critical.md

 about: 'The program produces an error, it crashes, it times out, or it doesn''t respond, but in a way that is not business critical.
 The less time sensitive version of Bug:
   Critical.'
-title: ''
+title: BUG
-labels: ''
+labels: 'Bug: Other'
-assignees: ''
+assignees: madsto

 ---

-**Describe the bug**
+**Bug Description**
-A clear and concise description of what the bug is.
+Replace this line with a clear and concise description of the bug.

 **To Reproduce**
+Replace these lines with steps to reproduce the behaviour.

 Steps to reproduce the behavior:
 1. Go to '...'
 2. Click on '....'